Use Gluster with Oracle Cloud Native Environment

 https://luna.oracle.com/api/v1/labs/5455954d-142c-4801-9f34-5946ad19573d/gitlab/tutorial/#s4

-, we configured Heketi and the StorageClass to use HTTP; this section describes how to update this deployment to use HTTPS.
+, we configured Heketi and the StorageClass to use HTTP; this section describes how to update this deployment to HTTPS.

-1. Copy OCNE certificates to Heketi folder.
+1. Copy OCNE certificates to the Heketi folder.

 sudo cp /etc/olcne/configs/certificates/production/node* /etc/heketi/